chessmail user manual

 Members who have not been online for 90 days are displayed as inactive.

-Add Chess Friends
+Adding Chess Friends

 • Your chess friends are always displayed in the "Members online" list on the homepage/lobby.